 - Online service accessed through an Internet browser such as Feedly, NetVibes, My Yahoo, and Bloglines

-- Internet Browser Plugin such as Firefox Live Bookmarks and Safari RSS Reader
+- Internet Browser Plugins such as Firefox Live Bookmarks and Safari RSS Reader

-- E-mail client such as Microsoft Outlook and Mozilla Thunderbird
+- E-mail clients such as Microsoft Outlook and Mozilla Thunderbird

 To find more RSS-feed readers, search for “feed reader” in your favorite Internet search engine or smartphone app store.